navaro1/Tacotron-2/README.md

 Finally, you can install the requirements.
 If you are an Anaconda user: (else replace **pip** with **pip3** and **python** with **python3**)

-> pip install -r requirements.txt
+> pip install -r .txt

 - **Docker:**